Google Analytics Alternatives, a Comprehensive Guide (2nd Edition)

 Part one is general background about web analytics, with a focus on establishing a decision making framework.
 For example, it defines what implicit vs. explicit event tracking is and when you might want one vs. the other.
 Part two is product evaluations of 15 different tools, including GA4.

 These tools run the gamut from simple to complex.
-Cloudflare doesn’t even have events, versus Snowplow which is a robust data creation and pipelining platform.
-Both Cloudflare and Snowplow show up on lists of “Google Analytics Alternatives”, but they are incredibly different.
+Cloudflare doesn’t even have events, versus PostHog which is an extremely broad tool with 34 different app.
+Both Cloudflare and PostHog show up on lists of “Google Analytics Alternatives”, but they are incredibly different.

 To know what tool makes the most sense, first we need to understand scale and scope.
 Then we have to understand what tool fits in with our use case.
 This is the process my book helps you with!